 The Madaba Map is part of a floor mosaic in the early Byzantine church of Saint George in Madaba, Jordan.
-Furthermore, the Madaba Map contains the oldest surviving original cartographic depiction of the Holy Land and especially Jerusalem.
+Furthermore, the Madaba Map contains the oldest surviving original cartographic depiction of the Holy Land, especially Jerusalem.
 Officially it dates to the 6th century CE.
-Moreover, The Map depicts Jerusalem with the New Church of the Theotokos; which was dedicated on 20 November 542.
+Moreover, The Map depicts Jerusalem with the New Church of the Theotokos; which was dedicated on November 542.
 Interestingly buildings erected in Jerusalem after 570 are absent from the depiction; thus limiting the date range of its creation to the period between 542 and 570.

 Who Are The Artists That Made Madaba Map?

 So the mosaic was made by unknown artists.
 But it was probably for the Christian community of Madaba; which was the seat of a bishop at that time.
 Then in 614, Madaba was conquered by the Sasanian Empire.
-In the eighth century, the ruling Muslim Umayyad Caliphate had some figural motifs removed from the mosaic.
+In the eighth century, the ruling Muslim Umayyad Caliphate removed some figural motifs from the mosaic.
 Ultimately in 746, Madaba was largely destroyed by an earthquake and subsequently abandoned.

 Furthermore, the floor mosaic is located in the apse of the church of Saint George at Madaba.
 It is not oriented northwards, like modern maps, but faces east towards the altar in such a fashion that the position of places on the map coincides with the actual compass directions.
 Originally, it measured 21 by 7 m and contained over two million tesserae.